skip to main content

 Schools that protect their teachers’ time and support their mental health see higher levels of retention and satisfaction.
 One way to do this?
 Incorporate substitute teachers into your educator pool to address:

 • High emotional demands: In addition to fostering their learning, teachers can be burdened with supporting their students emotionally.
-Oftentimes, teachers experience second-hand trauma while their students are navigating difficult times.
-Substitute teachers can offload some of that burden by creating space for teachers to prioritize themselves by taking mental health days to refresh and recuperate
+Teachers can experience second-hand trauma while their students are navigating difficult times.
+Schools can support teachers’ mental health by encouraging breaks or time off—which can be made possible by bringing in reliable substitute teachers.

-• Insufficient preparation: due to short staffing, schools frequently require teachers to take on additional work that falls outside their domain.
-Whether that’s teaching an extra class or taking on students with learning challenges, teachers are unable to focus on their actual job functions in order to pick up the slack somewhere else
+• Insufficient preparation: Due to short staffing, schools frequently require teachers to take on additional work that falls outside their domain.
+Whether that’s teaching an extra class or taking on students with learning challenges, teachers are unable to focus on their actual job functions in order to pick up the slack somewhere else.
+To address this, schools can bring in substitutes to provide more coverage or enable more PD time for teachers to contribute to their development.

 Finding relief in substitutes